Skip to content

 2 min readBy: Robert Carroll

-One feature of the Obama taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. plan that is beginning to get more attention is the high tax rates that will be imposed on those with high incomes.
+One feature of the Obama tax plan that is beginning to get more attention is the high taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. rates that will be imposed on those with high incomes.
 A simple back-of-the-envelope calculation gets one to a nearly 50-percent tax rate, rates that have not been seen since before the Tax Reform Act of 1986.

-The calculation is straightforward: Obama’s 39.6 percent top income tax rate plus the 2.9 percent Medicare tax rate plus his additional 2-to-4 percent hike in the Social Security tax rate plus an additional roughly 4.5 percent for the phase-out of personal exemptions and certain itemized deductionItemized deductions allow individuals to subtract designated expenses from their taxable income and can be claimed in lieu of the standard deduction.
-Itemized deductions include those for state and local taxes, charitable contributions, and mortgage interest.
-An estimated 13.7 percent of filers itemized in 2019, most being high-income taxpayers. s for high income taxpayers.
+The calculation is straightforward: Obama’s 39.6 percent top income tax rate plus the 2.9 percent Medicare tax rate plus his additional 2-to-4 percent hike in the Social Security tax rate plus an additional roughly 4.5 percent for the phase-out of personal exemptions and certain itemized deductions for high income taxpayers.

 What is much less widely known is that Senator Obama would raise tax rates on low- and middle-income taxpayers as well, lest anyone feel left out.
 A recent analysis by Alex Brill and Alan Viard demonstrates this quite clearly.
-In their “city-scape” chart, a dotted blue line shows the marginal tax rateThe marginal tax rate is the amount of additional tax paid for every additional dollar earned as income.
-The average tax rate is the total tax paid divided by total income earned.
-A 10 percent marginal tax rate means that 10 cents of every next dollar earned would be taken as tax. s that people face now, and a solid red line shows what those tax rates would be if Obama’s tax plan were enacted.
+In their “city-scape” chart, a dotted blue line shows the marginal tax rates that people face now, and a solid red line shows what those tax rates would be if Obama’s tax plan were enacted.

 Note that this chart only considers married couples (with two children, a college freshman and a 12-year-old receiving after-school care) with income between $25,000 and $125,000; that is, it leaves out those at the very bottom of the income distribution and those with high incomes.
 Even though much of Senator Obama’s tax plan is aimed at providing targeted tax relief to those with low and moderate incomes, the methods he has chosen to deliver that relief causes their marginal tax rates to rise.
 Relatively low income taxpayers, those with incomes below $45,000, would face tax rates upwards of 35 to 40 percent.
 Middle income taxpayers with incomes in the $105,000 to $125,000 range also see their tax rates rise to upwards of 45 percent.
 Only a narrow band of couples earning between $85,000 and $100,000 escape the economically damaging effect of the Obama plan’s higher marginal tax rates.